garden-io/garden/docs/reference/module-types/exec.md

 ### `local`

-If set to true, Garden will run the build command, tests, and tasks in the module source directory, instead of in the Garden build directory (under .garden/build/<module-name>).
+If set to true, Garden will run the build command, services, tests, and tasks in the module source directory, instead of in the Garden build directory (under .garden/build/<module-name>).

 Garden will therefore not stage the build for local exec modules.
 This means that include/exclude filters